The Automatic Millionaire, by David Bach

-For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on government, employer, family…and look for a stress-free life after retirement.
+For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on the government, employer, or family…and look for a stress-free life after retirement.
 To do that, we need to invest the money we saved for our future.

 HOW TO INVEST

 The author believes there is no better way to get rich/financially free than paying ourselves before paying taxes.
 In America – like in several other countries – it is possible to access PRE-TAX retirement/investments accounts.
-If that is not our case, any other investment account will be good enough.
+If that is not the case, any other investment account will be good enough.

 Whether we earn 1 per cent or 10 per cent on such investment accounts largely depends on how we invest.
-First and foremost, it is mandatory to avoid any gambling and invest wisely.
+First and foremost, it is mandatory to avoid gambling and invest wisely.
 The first rule is to diversify: don’t put all the eggs in one basket.
 The author uses this pyramid diagram to graphically guide us on how to allocate our money based on our current age.